Buying Property in Ibiza demands caring for properties not complying with planning rules nor possess required permits could be demolished.

 Buying Property in Ibiza: example of fined and demolished property

-Therefore, it can be seen that It is critical to have clear answers regarding the legality of the construction before purchasing a home since a buyer could well have to deal with very high costs in order to legalise the property (assuming that this is even possible ) and could even be exposed to significant financial penalties by the competent authorities.
+Therefore, it can be seen that when buying a property in Spain in general – and Ibiza specifically – it is critical to have clear answers regarding the legality of the construction before purchasing a home since a buyer could well have to deal with very high costs in order to legalise the property (assuming that this is even possible ) and could even be exposed to significant financial penalties by the competent authorities.

 Accordingly it is not advisable to even consider trying to do this by yourself – always ensure that you have an independent lawyer to assist (not one recommended by any party to the conveyance who will receive fees/commission only if the conveyance goes ahead) to assist.
 Of course, Advocate Abroad Ibiza will assist clients who may be concerned regarding the legality of any property that they are interested in acquiring.